luis-guillen/Final-Project/README.md

 ### Arguments and Environment Variables

 To run the project, specific arguments and environment variables need to be set:
 - **Program Arguments**:
+  - predictionProvider must be set and then run with a custom run configuration apiKey, defined in the project.
+- **Program Arguments**:
   - `rootDirectory`: The root directory for storing and accessing data.
   Example: